sdpalley/docs.erisindustries.com/tutorials/services-making.md

 eris services logs idi -f
 ```

-That last command is similar to `tail -f` in that it will `follow` the logs until it exits or you press `contrl+c`.
+That last command is similar to `tail -f` in that it will `follow` the logs until it exits or you press `Control-C`.
 Wow.
 So that's pretty neat!

-# Modify Our Service Definition File
+# Modify our Service Definition File

 Now that we've turned on idi a few times we'll be ready to change a few things.
 We will have two levels of variables we need to pass into a "thing we turn on or off".
 Generally we always put the things that won't change that much as environment variables in the services definition file, and for variables which change more frequently we add the default in the environment variables and then override it from the command line flags when necessary to.

-So now lets add in the port to get rid of that ugly `undefined` in the logs.
+So now let's add in the port to get rid of that ugly `undefined` in the logs.
 Edit the `[service]` section of your idi service definition file to look like this:

 ```toml
 [service]